MandyFernades/Calculadora/README.md

-Creating a calculator in react.js language  :computer: :smirk:
+Creating a calculator in react.js language  :computer: :smiley:

 The project was carried out in VSCode with its extensions and imports